Andres Figueroa Cordero: Arrest and trial

 Lebrón, Cancel Miranda and Figueroa Cordero were immediately arrested.
 However, Flores walked away from the building in the confusion that followed.
 He took a taxi to a bus stop.
 There he was stopped and questioned together with various Mexicans who happened to be there, by the local police who had just heard about the shooting.
 They found a loose bullet in his pocket and arrested him.

 Figueroa Cordero and his group were charged with attempted murder and other crimes.
 The trial began on June 4, 1954, with judge Alexander Holtzoff presiding over the case, under strict security measures.
 A jury composed of seven men and five women was assembled, their identities were kept secret by the media.
 The prosecution was led by Leo A. Rover, as part of this process 33 witnesses testified.
 Ruth Mary Reynolds, the "American/Puerto Rican Nationalist", with the aid of the American League for Puerto Rico's Independence, helped to defend the four shooters.

 On July 13, 1954, the four nationalists were taken to New York, where they declared themselves not guilty on the charges of "trying to overthrow the government of the United States".
 On October 26, 1954, judge Lawrence E. Walsh found all of the accused guilty of conspiracy, sentencing them to six additional years in prison.

 Imprisonment and release

 Figueroa Cordero was sent to the federal penitentiary in Atlanta, Georgia.
 While imprisoned he became sick and was diagnosed with terminal cancer.
 He was sent to the Federal Medical Center for Prisoners at Springfield, Missouri to receive medical treatment but it was futile.
 In 1978, President Carter commuted the sentences of Cancel Miranda, Lebrón, and Flores after they had served 25 years in prison.
 The Governor of Puerto Rico, Carlos Romero Barceló, publicly opposed the commutations granted by Carter, stating that it would encourage terrorism and undermine public safety.
 The three released former prisoners received heroes welcomes by their supporters upon their return to Puerto Rico.

 The presidential clemency read as follows:

+The President today granted clemency to Andres Figueroa Cordero, convicted in 1954 along with three other Puerto Ricans in connection with the shooting and wounding of several Congressmen.

+The President commuted his sentence to the time served.

+Mr. Cordero has terminal cancer.
+The President commuted Mr. Cordero's sentence on humanitarian grounds because of his physical condition.

+Mr. Cordero was convicted of assault and conspiracy to overthrow the Government and was serving a 25- to 75-year sentence.
+He would not have been eligible for parole until 1981.

+The commutation order, which is not a pardon, was an act of clemency on the part of the President.

+Mr. Cordero was expected to be released from the Federal Medical Center for Prisoners at Springfield, Mo., within 24 hours.